Tips and strategies on how to prevent, prepare for, and cope with wildfires.

 - Keep cell phones and/or two-way radios handy to communicate in case of emergency.

 - Turn off gas at the meter and pilot lights.
-(Note—You will need to have a professional turn the gas back on.)

 - Open the fireplace damper and close fireplace screens.